Frost Mage DPS Easy Mode — Dragonflight 10.0.7

 Stat Choice for Frost Mage

-You should simulate your own character to get stat weights, but a decent guideline to start out should be as follows:
+You should simulate your own character to get stat weights, but a decent guideline, assuming you have picked Hailstones as suggested above, to start should be as follows:

 - Critical Strike to 33.34%;